-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 But being the youngest son and the only child of Chang Yung-fa's second wife, Chang Kuo-wei's promotion ignited a family feud.
 He was soon ousted from EVA as chairman at a board meeting called by fellow family members.

-A few months later, he announced that he was going to launch his own airline -- Starlux Airlines.
+A few months later, he announced that he was going to launch his own airline -- STARLUX Airlines.

 "He doesn't think that he's 'Hamlet'"